Tourist / Non Professional Visa

 - Application form

 Fully completed application form.
 Please note that any incomplete information or false statement could result delay in the processing of application.
-Application form can downloaded in English (Application form in English) or Hindi language (Application form in Hindi), but it has to be filled-in English language only.
+Application form can downloaded in English Application form in English

 One recent original passport-size colour photograph with white background.
 Photograph should not be older than six months.